risk-first/website/menagerie/Scarcity-Risk.md

 Arguably, there is good psychological, evolutionary and risk-based reasoning behind procrastination:  if there is apparently a lot of time to get a job done, then [Schedule Risk](Scarcity-Risk#Schedule-risk) is low.
 If we're only ever mitigating our _biggest risks_, then managing [Schedule Risk](Scarcity-risk#schedule-risk) in the future doesn't matter so much.
 Putting efforts into mitigating future risks that _might not arise_ is wasted effort.

-Or at least, that's the argument:  If you're [Discounting the Future To Zero](Evaluating-Risk) then you'll be pulling all-nighters in order to deliver any assignment.
+Or at least, that's the argument:  if you're [Discounting the Future To Zero](Evaluating-Risk) then you'll be pulling all-nighters in order to deliver any assignment.

 So, the problem with [Student Syndrome](#student-syndrome) is that the _very mitigation_ for [Schedule Risk](Scarcity-Risk#schedule-risk) (allowing more time) is an [Attendant Risk](Glossary#attendant-risk) that _causes_ [Schedule Risk](Scarcity-Risk#schedule-risk):   you'll work within the more generous time allocation more slowly and you'll end up revealing [Hidden Risk](Glossary#Hidden-Risk) _later_.
 And, discovering these hidden risks later causes you to end up being late because of them.